grayresearch/CX/CHARTER.md

 select it, and issue its custom instructions.
 The various CXs' state contexts are managed by CX-agnostic software.

-The ISA extensions, API, and ABI must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), performance, frugality, security, and longevity.
+The ISA extensions, API, ABI, and logic interface, will fulfil these
+requirements: composability, conflict-freedom, decentralization, stable binaries, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), performance, frugality, security, and longevity.
 In particular:

 1. *Composability:* The behavior of a CX or CX library does not change when combined together with other CXs, ordinary *non-composable* custom